 Now let’s understand these key terminologies of the formula: –

 It is the minimum rate of return that an investor will receive if they in invest in risk-free security.
 Government bonds are known as risk-free securities.
-For a security to be risk-free security they should not have any default risk and reinvestment risk.
+For a security to be risk-free security, it should not have any default risk and reinvestment risk.
 Default risk is the risk where companies or individuals fail to repay their debt obligations.
 Reinvestment risk is the risk faced by an investor where the yield of the bonds is falling.
-As in this situation the investors have to reinvest their future income their yield or the final return of principal in securities which are lower yielding.
-So, not all governments securities are risk-free securities
+As in this situation, the investors have to reinvest their future income, yield, or the final return of principal in securities that are lower yielding.
+So, not all governments securities are risk-free securities.

 Risk can be classified as systematic risk and unsystematic risk.
 Unsystematic risk is the risk that can be diversified.
 This risk arises due to the internal factors prevailing in an organization.
 For example, workers have gone for a strike, customer’s commitments are not fulfilled, the regulatory framework has a conflict with government policy, etc.